More information

 Summary of project results

 The project provided a good basis for the establishment of training activities within the Hellenic Police training system by using state-of-the-art technology especially focusing on trainings related to fundamental rights.
-Never in the past was there a case where simulation scenarios brought text and animation to the class rooms, making the training activity exciting and live.
+Never in the past was there a case where simulation scenarios brought text and animation to the class rooms, making the training activity so exciting and live.
 Fundamental Rights are often presented in a way that lacks visual or dynamic elements, which can make the material less engaging for trainees.
-Incorporating pictures, animations, or other visual aids could significantly enhance understanding and retention—particularly when discussing vulnerable groups.
+Incorporating pictures, animations, or other visual aids could significantly enhance understanding and knowledge retention—particularly when discussing for vulnerable groups.

-The project provided and excellent opportunity to bring together operational staff from different actors from ministries and services that actively work on border and migration management, discovering common challenges at the spot and increase efficiency of the state actors on the management of vulnerable groups.
+The project provided an excellent opportunity to bring together operational staff from different actors from ministries and services that actively work on border and migration management, discovering common challenges at the spot and increase efficiency of the state actors on the management of vulnerable groups.

 The following activities were implemented: